Delhi–Meerut Regional Rapid Transit System: Route

-The corridor will begin at Jangpura and follow its main route from Sarai Kale Khan station, which will serve as the terminal station for all the planned corridors, located in Sarai Kale Khan, Delhi.
-The corridor will pass through various suburbs of Delhi and Ghaziabad before terminating at Modipuram in Meerut.
-The Sarai Kale Khan station will be the largest of all the stations, featuring three levels, six platforms, and six tracks to serve the three corridors to Meerut, Panipat and Alwar.
-Due to its terminal status and location, it will serve as a multi-modal transport hub by facilitating direct connectivity with the adjoining transport systems and facilities in its vicinity—like the Sarai Kale Khan-Nizamuddin metro station of the Delhi Metro, the Sarai Kale Khan Inter-State Bus Terminus, and the Hazrat Nizamuddin railway station—to oversee a smooth and hassle-free movement of commuters.
+Although the corridor is planned to originate at Jangpura, it currently begins at Sarai Kale Khan station, as the Jangpura station remains under construction.
+Sarai Kale Khan serves as the terminal station for all the planned corridors in the area.
+The corridor passes through various suburbs of Delhi and Ghaziabad before terminating at Modipuram in Meerut.
+The Sarai Kale Khan station is the largest of all the stations, featuring three levels, six platforms, and six tracks to serve the three corridors to Meerut, Panipat and Alwar.
+Due to its terminal status and location, it serves as a multi-modal transport hub by facilitating direct connectivity with the adjoining transport systems and facilities in its vicinity, like the Sarai Kale Khan-Nizamuddin metro station of the Delhi Metro, the Sarai Kale Khan Inter-State Bus Terminus, and the Hazrat Nizamuddin railway station.

-The Anand Vihar station of the corridor hosts a similar strategic value owing to its adjacency to the Anand Vihar Terminal railway station, whereas the Ghaziabad station will serve as another hub for interconnectivity with three more proposed corridors: Ghaziabad–Jewar, Ghaziabad–Bulandshahr–Khurja and Ghaziabad–Hapur.
+The Anand Vihar station of the corridor hosts a similar strategic value owing to its adjacency to the Anand Vihar Terminal railway station, whereas the Ghaziabad station serves as another hub for interconnectivity with three more proposed corridors: Ghaziabad–Jewar, Ghaziabad–Bulandshahr–Khurja and Ghaziabad–Hapur.

-Since January 2025, the 55 km-long New Ashok Nagar–Meerut South section is operational.
-The section spanning from Sarai Kale Khan to New Ashok Nagar has been plagued by successive delays and is yet to become operational.
+Since January 2025, only a limited stretch of the corridor (55 km-long) spanning from New Ashok Nagar in Delhi to Meerut South section was operational.
+The section spanning from Sarai Kale Khan to New Ashok Nagar was plagued by successive delays, and only became operational in February 2026; with this, the whole corridor became functional.

 Construction

-The National Capital Region Transport Corporation has divided the civil construction work of the RRTS project into eight packages and 30 packages for all stations, ramps, tunnel sections and technical facilities, consisting of 16 stations and two depots.
+The National Capital Region Transport Corporation divided the civil construction work of the RRTS project into eight packages and 30 packages for all stations, ramps, tunnel sections and technical facilities, consisting of 16 stations and two depots.
 Of the eight packages, two packages in the Meerut section are also part of the Meerut Metro project.
 The list of all packages, their contractors, and statuses is as follows: